History of Computer Networks

 - Some PCs still run on Novell’s NCP/IPX or AppleTalk protocol suite.

-- Wireless Network will have a totally different protocol suite.
+- A Wireless Network will have a totally different protocol suite.

-- Due to different network architecture, they have different parameters in their encoding techniques at the physical layer, frame formats at the data link layer, packet length in network layer, quality of services in transport layer, error handling mechanisms, flow control mechanism and congestion control mechanism in data link layer, security issues and addressing mechanisms in network layer.
+- Due to different network architectures, they have different parameters in their encoding techniques at the physical layer, frame formats at the data link layer, packet length in the network layer, quality of services in the transport layer, error handling mechanisms, flow control mechanisms, and congestion control mechanisms in the data link layer, security issues and addressing mechanisms in the network layer.
 Hence, these parameters must be taken into consideration before making/interconnecting a typical network.

 Communication/Transmission Process